 Sample Curriculum Map

-Our Film and Media Art MFA can be completed full-time in 2-3 years depending on your advanced standing placement.
-This sample curriculum map is designed to give you an idea of your course load as a full-time student in the Phase 1 (64-credit) program over 3 years.
-For full course information review our Course Catalog.
+Our Film and Media Art MFA can be completed full-time in 5 or 6 semesters.
+This sample curriculum map is designed to give you an idea of your course load as a full-time student in the standard, 60-credit curriculum over 6 semesters.
+For full course information, review our graduate course catalog

 Fall Semester 1 (12 credits)